jiangfcn/MT_TS_Trans/README.md

 4. running the main function MT_Trans.m without any input.

 # Copyright
-Copyright 2023 Feng Jiang South China Sea Institute of Oceanology.
+Copyright 2023 Feng Jiang (South China Sea Institute of Oceanology).

 # License:
 This package is free to use under the terms of the GNU General Public License.

+# Acknowledgement
+* Part of scripts were orignial written by Mingren Hong (CUG,BJ) on the Shiyan 6 ship of the 2022 marine geophysical cruise.
+I would like to thank him and the research group leaded by Kai Chen (CUG,BJ)